pengsihua2023/Deep-Learning-Lecture-Notes-English/09. Famous Network Architecture/Famous network: ResNet(2015).md

 </div>

 <div align="center">
-(This picture was obtained from the Internet.)
+(These pictures were obtained from the Internet.)
 </div>